The History of Bowtells Swing Bridge on the Six Foot Track.

 “When we got to the start of the route, we made sure we were ready and had everything we needed, and then we started.

 “It was then that it really sunk in for me.
-I was climbing the third tallest mountain in the world,” Luke said.
+I was climbing Mount Kilimanjaro the tallest free-standing mountain in the world,” Luke said.

 On day one the team made their way to the Machame Camp, which sits at elevation 3,000 metres above sea level.